 How to stop fake news on social media

+It's clearly a massive problem, so how to stop fake news on social media?
 The major social networks are already adding disclaimers to certain posts.
 This was most notable during Donald Trump’s re-election campaign, when Twitter started to hide his posts behind fact check warnings or just remove them altogether, much to the president’s chagrin.

 Here are some steps you can take to slow the spread of fake news on social media.

 Fact check fake news on social media

 If you suspect that a post is fake news, go through the various checks outlined in the “how can you identify fake news” section above.
 This list provides everything you need to become a fake news detective.

 This is even more important if you’re a company considering sharing a piece of content, because sharing fake news can do irreparable damage to your brand.